reallifenero/shedflow/README.md

 We have a dream to empower people to create their own bodies and live healthily.
 With our idea we decided to build this application that helps people select health plans with a blog on why they should be health conscious

-## Healthcare for the Smart Generation

 Visit [shedflow.com](https://shedflow.com) for more information.

 ---

-## How to use this application
+# How to use this application

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).